jeog/TDAmeritradeAPI/README_GET.md

 inline int
 QuoteGetter_SetSymbol(QuoteGetter_C *getter, const char *symbol)
 ```
+Again, remember to free the char buffer returned by the 'GetSymbol' call.

 When done you can close the object to end the connection and/or destroy it
 to release the underlying resources e.g: